 The benefits of this system are clear.
-Source licensing lowers transaction costs by ensuring that all rights are cleared in the same way as other music and creative rights, whereby artists negotiate myriad compensation options depending on their perceived value to the film.
-There is already a mechanism in place for negotiating synchronization rights to embed a song in a film, so the additional transaction costs (if any) are negligible.
-Negotiating for the song within the context of its use and importance to the film and scene in which it appears also ensures that the songwriter is compensated for the true value of the song, rather than by subjecting it to a separate process where value is based simply on the fact that the song is played.
+Source licensing lowers transaction costs by ensuring that all rights are cleared in the same way as other music rights and other creative rights whereby artists negotiate myriad compensation options depending on their perceived value to the film.
+There is already a mechanism in place for negotiating synchronization rights to embed a song in a film, so the additional transaction costs are negligible.
+Negotiating for the full exploitation of a particular song also ensures that the songwriter is compensated for the true value of the song, rather than by subjecting it to a separate process where value is based simply on the fact that the song is played.

 That this straightforward structure is only possible with several layers of enforcement mechanisms demonstrates the ongoing need for oversight.
-In essence, explicit precautions embodied by the Decrees, including the Movie Theater Exemption, are necessary to prevent anticompetitive abuse because the inherent structure of the PRO blanket license represents a "significant deviation from the competitive norm."
-Even where a PRO blanket license provides substantial efficiency benefits, safeguards such as the rate court are necessary to mitigate the market power derived from collective licensing of large music catalogues.
-Without the Decrees, PROs will continue to pool separate copyrights together, but without a rate court or other checks required by the Decrees, the likelihood of anticompetitive behavior is all but certain.
-While some anticompetitive acts may eventually be remedied-at great time, effort, and
+In essence, explicit precautions embodied by the consent decree, including Movie Theater Exemption, are necessary to prevent anticompetitive abuse because the inherent structure of the PRO blanket license represents a "significant deviation from the competitive norm."
+Even where a PRO blanket license provides substantial efficiency benefits, safeguards such as the rate court are necessary to mitigate the market power derived from collective licensing of large music catalogs.
+Without the Decrees,